Select Page

 The interview is aimed primarily at assessing the candidate’s potential for future development.
 Interviewers will be looking for evidence of independent thinking, ability to follow argument and to construct an argument, and a readiness to think effectively on novel topics.
 The interview is not primarily a test of existing knowledge.
 Interviewers will also be looking for evidence that the candidate has a genuine interest in their chosen course, and motivation to work hard at it.
 They will pay little attention to achievements that have no connection with the proposed course (e.g. achievements in sport, drama, and so on).

-We can get the information from this statement that interviewers prefer students with enormous potential, ability to think independently, and enthusiasm for the course.
+In conclusion, interviewers prefer students with enormous potential, ability to think independently, and enthusiasm for the course.
 Therefore, students with unique insights on the course and who provide empirical support are more likely to stand out.

 3. Cambridge's Official Statement on Reference Criteria for Admission